imransilvake/slack-app-clone/README.md

 # Slack App Clone
-A Full-stack Chat application from Frontend to Backend with React, Redux, Firebase, and custom SCSS Framework.
+A Full-stack chat application from Frontend to Backend with React, Redux, Firebase, and custom SCSS Framework.
 - State management with Redux, with simple, straightforward patterns
 - Essential features of React Router 4 (Switch component, withRouter HOC, History object)
 - User authentication with Firebase (Register & Login)